SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Introduction

 Convolutional neural networks (CNNs) have advanced medical image analysis by automatically learning features from image datasets \citep{Ronneberger2015, Demeusy2024}.
 The U-Net architecture has become popular due to its encoder-decoder organization with skip connections that effectively handle contextual information while retaining spatial information to achieve accurate segmentation \citep{Ronneberger2015, Punn2022, Azad2024}.
 The success of the U-Net has led to specialized models to adapt for specific pathologies.
 U-Net variants including multi-scale extraction, attention mechanisms, and enhanced skip connections have been developed for better WMH segmentation which involves small lesions with indistinct edges \citep{Wu2019, Park2021, He2025}.
-U-Net and its variants were also fine-tuned for glioblastoma subregion segmentation challenges such as BraTS \citep{Walsh2022, Zheng2022, R2025}.
-For ischemic stroke, ensemble CNNs, hybrid architectures, and 3D residual networks improved acute lesion identification from diffusion-weighted imaging (DWI) \citep{Tomita2020, Gheibi2023, Yassin2024}.
-These targeted developments have yielded effective solutions for various neurodegenerative and pathological states \citep{Chaki2023}.
+U-Net and its variants were also fine-tuned for glioblastoma subregion segmentation challenges such as BraTS \citep{Walsh2022, Zheng2022, R2025}. n the context of acute ischemic stroke, the integration of ensemble CNNs, hybrid architectures, and 3D residual networks has significantly enhanced the precision of lesion identification on diffusion-weighted imaging (DWI)\citep{Tomita2020, Gheibi2023, Yassin2024}.
+These targeted developments have yielded effective solutions for various neurodegenerative and pathological conditions\citep{Chaki2023}.

 With the growth of the domain, studies increased beyond architectural fine-tuning to methodological frameworks.
 One of the major challenges to address was the missing annotations, which was then solved by the paradigms of semi-supervised and weakly supervised learning that utilized unlabeled or weakly labeled data to improve performance in data-scarce settings \citep{Duarte2024, Huang2023}.
 At the same time, multi-center validation studies have demonstrated model robustness and generalizability across various datasets and machines \citep{Gaubert2023, Namgung2025}.
 Self-supervised learning approaches also improved model stability by enabling networks to learn features on unlabeled data \citep{Wu2025, ZhangX2023, Tomasetti2023}.